Explore homes for sale in the growing city of Eastvale, CA

 In the advent of the 20th century, the rise of nearby Los Angeles meant that more living space was needed for a booming population.
 Housing was becoming more of a priority, and an increasing number of farmlands in the Eastvale area moved to the fringes.

 New developments in succeeding years continued to replace farms.
 And with its incorporation in 2010, Eastvale became the newest city and residential suburban community in Riverside County and the state of California.

 Real estate in Eastvale, CA

-Like most markets in California and elsewhere, the Eastvale, CA, housing market is booming.
-Record high demand and a short supply of homes are ramping up housing prices.
+Like most markets in California and elsewhere, the Eastvale, CA, the housing market is booming.
+Record-high demand and a short supply of homes are ramping up housing prices.